 To bring our current policies and procedures in line with the requirements of the PGA, all of Engineers and Geoscientists BC’s current bylaws were reviewed, and many new bylaws were drafted, to ensure compliance with this new legislation.

 Council reviewed each of the bylaw amendments at their meeting in June.
-The Office of the Superintendent of Professional Governance will now complete a rigorous review of the bylaws, which will come into effect when the PGA comes into force later this year.
+The Office of the Superintendent of Professional Governance will now complete a rigorous review of the bylaws, which will come into effect when the PGA comes into force.

 We want to ensure registrants are kept updated and informed throughout our transition to the PGA.

-Watch for regular updates on this webpage and articles in eNews and Innovation, as well as a special pull-out reference guide in the Sept/Oct edition of Innovation.
-We’re planning a webinar series on key obligations and requirements starting in October and continuing into 2021.
+Watch for regular updates on this webpage and articles in eNews and Innovation, and download our special pull-out PGA reference guide from the Nov/Dec edition of Innovation.

 The full text of the legislation is available on the BC government’s website.

 February 10, 2021, 11:45 AM–1:00 PM